-Map 2.2 Accessibility/Remoteness Index of Australia (ARIA), for SLAs in New South Wales, 1996
+Map 2.2 Accessibility/Remoteness Index of Australia (ARIA), for SLAs in Victoria, 1996

-Source: Maps based on the Accessibility/Remoteness Index of Australia as described in Department of Health and Aged Care, Occasional Papers Series No. 6
+Source: Map based on the Accessibility/Remoteness Index of Australia as described in Department of Health and Aged Care, Occasional Papers Series No. 6

-The deaths data, covering the four years from 1992 to 1995, have been coded using a number of versions of the ASGC (from 1991 to 1994) and can be aggregated in such a way as to be, in most instances, comparable with data coded to 1996 boundaries (Census data, income support payments etc.).
-Similarly, the 1995/96 hospital admissions data are coded to the 1994 classification and can also be generally compared with the deaths data and the data on 1996 boundaries.
-The way in which boundary changes in New South Wales have been addressed in this atlas is discussed in more detail below, under the heading of Area mapped/Boundary issues.
+Similarly, the 1995/96 hospital admissions data are coded to the 1993 classification (1994 in other States and the Territories) and cannot be adequately compared with the deaths data or the data on 1996 boundaries.
+The ways in which boundary changes in Victoria have been addressed in this atlas are discussed in more detail below, under the heading of Area mapped/Boundary issues